GETTING RID OF HOUSE CRICKETS

 Even holes in window screens or a gap between a door and the floor are invitations for pests to walk right into your home.

 To the best of your ability, create a barrier anywhere where insects could get in out of the sun.
 If you do that, you’ll naturally bring your pest population down.

-If this seems like a lot to keep up with, and I admit it is, considering hiring a professional pest-control company to do it for you.
-These firms supply monthly preventive treatments, using better and longer-lasting chemicals than the ones you can buy at a home store, and a trained professional to find the pests for you, before they take over your home.
+If this seems like a lot to keep up with, and admittedly it is, it might be worth considering hiring a professional pest control company to do it for you.
+These firms supply monthly preventive treatments, using better and longer-lasting chemicals than the ones you can buy at a home store, and trained professionals to find the pests for you, before they take over your home.

 - Blog: How To Make Your House Undesirable – To Critters That Is!

 - Blog: Five Urban Pests And How To Handle Them